 This technique was introduced by Maneesh Sethi, a frequent traveler who mastered four foreign languages as an adult.
 His approach was based on the fact that negative stimuli massively boost self-improvement.

-According to a study conducted by the Department of Psychology and Center for Neural Sciences at New York University, it was discovered that your body’s threat response improves memory.
+According to a study conducted by the Department of Psychology and Center for Neural Sciences at New York University, your body’s threat response improves memory.
 In their tests, this meant light electric shocks given for incorrect responses.

 How you can use this for language learning?